 Who runs/teaches on the course?

 Our services are run by experienced health and social care professionals who are governed by a code of ethics and commitment to competence, integrity and the promotion of wellbeing.
-We have qualified Clinical Psychologists, Coaches, Occupational therapists and Speech and Language Therapists.
+Our team includes professionals such as clinical psychologists, coaches, health and wellbeing practitioners, nurses, occupational therapists, physiotherapists and speech and language therapists.
 Not all these staff will be at each course, but each is delivered by a combination of two or three of these people.

 Do I need to do any background reading?

-We encourage you to read the pre-course information pack which will be sent to you before the course starts.
-This tells you more about the staff who will be at the course, the venue and the timings of the course.
-We don’t expect you to have read anything else before you come to the course – people attend the courses with a range of knowledge and experience and we don’t expect any prior knowledge.
+No, please don’t worry about this.
+We send you the pre-course information pack before the course starts.
+This tells you more about the staff who will be at the course, the venue and the timings.
+People attend the courses with a range of knowledge and experience and we don’t expect any prior knowledge.

 Will I have to complete any coursework?